SoMeRTze/personal-blog/content/blog/jsx/index.md

 ```

-JSX is a syntax exension to JavaScript.
+JSX is a syntax extension to JavaScript.

 For more on JSX: [https://reactjs.org/](https://reactjs.org/)